elegant-scipy/elegant-scipy/markdown/ch6.markdown

 PyPI.
 As we saw in the preface, this is expected, since the scientific Python community is still growing!

-However, the number of incoming links to a package doesn't tell the whole story.
+Furthermore, the number of incoming links to a package doesn't tell the whole story.
 As you might have heard, the key insight that drove Google's early success was that important webpages are not just linked to by many webpages, but also by *other* important webpages.
-This recursive definition implies that page importance can be measured by the eigenvector corresponding to the largest eigenvalue of the adjacency matrix.
+As we will see, this recursive definition implies that page importance can be measured by the eigenvector corresponding to the largest eigenvalue of the so-called *transition matrix*.
+This matrix imagines a web surfer, often named Webster, randomly clicking a link from each webpage he visits, and then asks, what's the probability that probability that he ends up at any given page?
+This probability is called the pagerank.

 We can apply this insight to the network of Python dependencies.
 First, we ignore all the packages that are isolated: